Danylo79/TurtleCoin/README.md

 # TurtleCoin
 ## How to Build
-Make sure have the docker daemon running
+Make sure you have the docker daemon running
 ### Frontend:
 * ``npm run-scipt build``
 * ``docker build -t dankom/turtleportal .``